My favourite time of year for hard lure fishing is in the autumn. The water still has some warmth and the pike are active enough to chase a lure.

 Working the river

 This time of year I fish either in the morning or late afternoon to sunset.
 I work my way down the river casting the lure in all the little places where a pike may be.
 Every spot I try, I will cast four to six times upstream and downstream to cover as much water as possible.
-No need to spend too much time in each swim, if the pike are interested they make themselves known.
+No need to spend too much time in each swim, because if the pike are interested they make themselves known.

-It’s easy to caught up in the many different colours of pike hard lures.
+It’s easy to get caught up in the many different colours of pike hard lures.
 But the profile, size and action of the lure are at least as important.
 I change the lure regularly until I find the size and profile that the pike will attack on that day.
 Which could be different from what worked last time.
 I like to use a lure I think the pike will see as their familiar bait fish, so I use silvery or stripey lures most of the time.

 To be able to cast and twitch a lure properly, a rod designed for lure fishing is best.
 Lure rods are described by their length, action and casting weight.
 The rod I am using here is 9 foot long, can cast from 15g to 40g and has a medium action.
-This is my everyday lure fishing rod and the one I use the most.
-Lures are described by their length, weigh, colour and whether they float or sink.
+It is my everyday lure fishing rod and the one I use the most.
+Lures are described by their length, weight, colour and whether they float or sink.

 The reel is just a standard fixed spool reel loaded with 30lb braid.
 The trace is 24 inches long made from 20lb wire which I twist up myself.
 I use size 7 swivels and links rated at 60lb.
 You can buy ready made traces, but they are usually shorter.

 Weather conditions play a big part in deciding if I should lure fish, or use a different method.
 Ideally, I like the river with some flow on a cloudy day with perhaps a recent increase in temperature.
-If the weather has been poor or I expect the water to have high turbidity, I will probably use a dead bait.
+If the weather has been poor or I expect the water to have high turbidity, I will probably fish a dead bait.

-With lure fishing you can catch all sizes of pike from small jacks up to decent fish.
+While lure fishing you can catch all sizes of pike from small jacks up to decent fish.
 It’s just a matter of finding the right lure on the day and sticking with it, best of luck.